mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Example Protocol Execution

-There are three major operations in the lifecycle of a group:
+There are three major operations in the life of a group:

 * Adding a member, initiated by a current member;
-* Updating the keys that represent a member in the tree;
+* Updating the keys that represent a member in the tree; and
 * Removing a member.

 Each of these operations is "proposed" by sending a message of the corresponding type (Add / Update / Remove).
 The state of the group is not changed, however, until a Commit message is sent to provide the group with fresh entropy.
-In this section, we show each proposal being committed immediately, but in more advanced deployment cases an application might gather several proposals before committing them all at once.
+In this section, we show each proposal being committed immediately, but in more advanced deployment cases, an application might gather several proposals before committing them all at once.
 In the illustrations below, we show the Proposal and Commit messages directly, while in reality they would be sent encapsulated in PublicMessage or PrivateMessage objects.